okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-profile-enrollment-policies/main/index.md

 > **Note:** This document is only for Okta Identity Engine.
 If you’re using Okta Classic Engine, see [Configure Okta sign-on and app sign-on policies](/docs/guides/archive-configure-signon-policy).
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.

+> **Note**: Self-service registration (SSR) for Okta Classic Engine is deprecated.
+See the [archived guide]().

 This guide explains what profile enrollment policies are used for and how to add and configure them in your [Okta organization](/docs/concepts/okta-organizations/).

 ---